 Knee Pain from Walking Down Stairs

-Usually the knee cap or Patella is the culprit for dealing with pain while going down the stairs.
+Knee cap or Patella is usually the culprit for dealing with pain while going down the stairs.
 Your knee pain diagnosis might lead you to runner’s knee, Chondromalacia Patella (pain in the front or inner part of the knee) or Osteoarthritis (arthritis).
-Please take a look at the links above to read more on these conditions.
+Please take a look at the links above and below to read more on these conditions.

 Knee Pain from Running

 Knee pain from running (aka Runner’s Knee) is common among – you guessed it – runners.
 Runner’s knee is a loose term which refers to one or more of the five conditions of pain in running.
 Those conditions are overuse, direct trauma to the knee, misalignment, feet problems and weak thigh muscles.
-Read the knee pain running tips for more help in this section.
+Make sure you read the knee pain running tips for more help in this section.

 Determining the cause of swelling from your knee pain diagnosis can be extremely tough.
 Virtually every knee condition can cause some sort of swelling of the knee.
 However, if you have an injury or trauma to the knee, it is most commonly due to blood within the joint.
 The most common injury is found in athletes from an anterior cruciate ligament (ACL) tear.